 The questions, basically based on legal principles, were primarily from areas such as Contracts, Torts, Constitutional Law and Criminal Law.
 There were no questions from fringe subject areas such as Intellectual Property and International Law.
 About 3-4 questions from Hindu Law were also asked.
 CL students would not have faced any problems due to their familiarity with the material and mocks.
 Most of the questions were easy and direct, however, they were reported to be a bit lengthy and time consuming.

-Get Government Job Updates
+Latest Govt Job Updates

 Subscribe to our mailing list and get Latest Naukri in your email inbox.